lisa-lumos/AWS/3-aws-fundamentals/05-analytis-and-ml.md

 Provides deep learning based analysis of video and images.

 ### Using Rekognition
 Search for it in the console.
-Expand the Demos tab and see the demos.
+Expand the Dem tab and see the demos.

 ## Lex
 Allow you to build conversational chat bots.
 Can be use for first-line support for customers.